 A henequen-producing 19th century hacienda.
 This is the only working hacienda in Yucatán which offers tours of the entire process.
 The beautifully restored hacienda also has a restaurant which serves Yucatecan food, and a spectacular cenote for swimming, as well as comfortable cabanas for overnight stays. www.haciendaviva.com

-Dating to 1683, Hacienda Teya is now a restaurant-hotel-social events place.
+Dating back to 1683, Hacienda Teya is now a restaurant-hotel-social events setting.
 Owned and run by the Cardenas Sosa family, they have slowly but surely developed a name for having the best Yucatecan food in the area.
 Lunch is served from noon to 6 PM.
-The social events parts of the hacienda have a chapel, an elegant staircase (great for pictures), lush gardens, and stained glass windows that make Hacienda Teya a very popular place that is the perfect setting for a wedding. www.haciendateya.com
+The social events areas of the hacienda include a chapel, an elegant staircase (great for photographs), lush gardens, and stained glass windows that make Hacienda Teya a very popular place that is the perfect setting for a wedding. www.haciendateya.com

-The closest hacienda to Mérida, Xcanatun is owned and run by Jorge and Cristina Ruz, a couple from Mexico City.
-His father, Alberto Ruz Lhuillier, is the archeologist who discovered the Royal Tomb of Pacal in Palenque.
-When the owners were restoring this hacienda, they used the finest materials available and did it with excellent taste and care.
-Today, The Hacienda Xcanatun, a Star Diamond Award winner for 8 years from The American Academy of Hospitality Services, also enjoys a 4-Diamond ranking from AAA (The American Automobile Association), is a boutique hotel with 18 luxurious suites, a restaurant that boasts exquisite international and Caribbean cuisine, and a spa where they will surely pamper you. www.xcanatun.com
+The closest hacienda to Mérida, Xcanatun is owned and run by a couple from Mexico City.
+When they were restoring this hacienda, they used the finest materials available and did it with excellent taste and care.
+Today Hacienda Xcanatun, a Star Diamond Award winner for many years from The American Academy of Hospitality Services, also enjoys a 4-Diamond ranking from AAA (The American Automobile Association), is a boutique hotel with 18 luxurious suites, a restaurant that boasts exquisite cuisine, and a spa where they will surely pamper you. www.xcanatun.com

 It was built in the 1600's and has been in the Faller Cervera family since 1864.
 Present day owner, Miguel Faller, is 5th generation.
 He has opened the hacienda, which is on the way to Uxmal, as a museum, making it a popular stop for tourists.
-He has also finished a casita, with a kitchen, that is available to the public.
-You can also opt for the delicious breakfast and dinner served in the casita.
+The entire setting is frozen in time, and you will feel as though you have stepped into a time machine while wandering the grounds of this beautiful hacienda.
+There is also a casita, with a kitchen, that is available to the public for overnight stays, where you can opt for the delicious breakfast and dinner served in the casita.
 This is a wonderful place at an accessible price where you will surely get the feel of hacienda living. www.yaxcopoil.com

 - Yucatan Peninsula Map